yola/lettuce/README.md

 4. Ruby has Capistrano, Python has Fabric.
 Ruby has cucumber, Python has lettuce.
 5. I personally don't like mixing many languages in small projects.
 Keeping all in python is better.
 6. I love python, and ever did.
 But I also ever missed something that make writing tests easier and funnier.
-7. I like [nose](http://code.google.com/p/python-nose/), which is a unittest pythonic framework.
+7. I like [nose](https://github.com/nose-devs/nose), which is a unittest pythonic framework.
 However, as the project I work on grows, so do the tests, and it becomes harder to understand them.

+# Documentation

+See full documentation on [http://lettuce.it/](http://lettuce.it/)

 # Dependencies